HMS Indomitable (1907): Pursuit of Goeben and Breslau

 The Germans sortied from Messina on 6 August and headed east, towards Constantinople, trailed by Gloucester.
 Milne, still expecting Rear Admiral Wilhelm Souchon to turn west, kept the battlecruisers at Malta until shortly after midnight on 8 August when he set sail for Cape Matapan at a leisurely 12 kn, where Goeben had been spotted eight hours earlier.
-At 2:30 p.m. he received an incorrect signal from the Admiralty stating that Britain was at war with Austria—war would not be declared until 12 August and the order was countermanded four hours later, but Milne followed his standing orders to guard the Adriatic against an Austrian breakout attempt, rather than seek Goeben.
+At 2:30 PM he received an incorrect signal from the Admiralty stating that Britain was at war with Austria—war would not be declared until 12 August and the order was countermanded four hours later, but Milne followed his standing orders to guard the Adriatic against an Austrian breakout attempt, rather than seek Goeben.
 Finally on 9 August Milne was given clear orders to "chase Goeben which had passed Cape Matapan on the 7th steering north-east."
 Milne still did not believe that Souchon was heading for the Dardanelles, and so he resolved to guard the exit from the Aegean, unaware that the Goeben did not intend to come out.
 Indomitable remained in the Mediterranean to blockade the Dardanelles, but Inflexible was ordered home on 18 August.

 On 3 November 1914, Churchill ordered the first British attack on the Dardanelles following the opening of hostilities between Turkey and Russia.
 The attack was carried out by Indomitable and Indefatigable, as well as the French pre-dreadnought battleships Suffren and Vérité.
 The intention of the attack was to test the fortifications and measure the Turkish response.
 The results were deceptively encouraging.
 In a twenty-minute bombardment, a single shell struck the magazine of the fort at Sedd el Bahr at the tip of the Gallipoli peninsula, displacing (but not destroying) 10 guns and killing 86 Turkish soldiers.
 The most significant consequence was that the attention of the Turks was drawn to strengthening their defences, and they set about expanding the mine field.
 This attack actually took place before a formal declaration of war had been made by Britain against the Ottoman Empire which didn't happen until the 5th.
 Indomitable was ordered to return to England in December where she joined the 2nd BCS.